 You might do this dozens of times throughout your career, but the salary negotiation process will always be the same.
 All that changes is where you currently are in the salary negotiation cycle.

 Use this salary negotiation guide to jump right to your current stage in the salary negotiation cycle or read it straight through and learn all the valuable strategies and tactics to get paid what you’re worth by negotiating starting salary.

 Quick overview: How to negotiate your starting salary

 Before we jump into the detailed process, let’s start with a very broad overview of how to negotiate your salary.

 Salary negotiation starts early in the interview process, when you’ll often be asked for your current salary or expected salary.
 Rule #1 of salary negotiation is this: Do not disclose your salary history or salary requirements.
 This can be uncomfortable, but it’s your first opportunity to negotiate a much higher salary.

 Once they make an offer, you’ll counter offer by sending a carefully written email that includes a strong case to support your counter offer.
 Typically, your counter offer will be 10–20% more than their offer, and you’ll focus on your base salary at first.

-After you send your counter, you’ll prepare a script ahead of the “Final Discussion”, which is typically a 3–5 minute phone call where the recruiter or hiring manager responds to your counter offer and you hash out all the final details of your offer.
+After you send your counter, you’ll prepare a script ahead of the “Final Discussion”, which is typically a 3–5 minute conversation over the phone where the recruiter or hiring manager responds to your counter offer and you hash out all the final details of your offer.
 This is your last chance to improve your compensation package before you decide whether to accept their offer.